-(1) In general, examinations which are not completed during the course of study may only be carried out by professors, associate professors, or research associates who have been granted the right to conduct examinations.
-Research assistants, research associates, adjunct lecturers and lecturers with special responsibilities may only be appointed to conduct examinations under exceptional circumstances, when there is not enough qualified faculty available to conduct examinations.

-- (2) Examinations held during the course of study are usually conducted by the teacher of the course in question. - (3) Observers must have sat the corresponding Bachelor's examination or equivalent. - (4) The candidate is permitted to make a proposal for examiners for the Bachelor's thesis and the final oral examination; however, this does not constitute entitlement to be examined by a particular examiner. - (5) The chairperson of the examinations board ensures that candidates are given sufficient advance notice of examiners' names.
+- (1) In general, examinations which are not completed during the course of study may only be carried out by professors, associate professors, or research associates who, on the basis of long-standing teaching experience, have been granted the right to conduct examinations.
+Research assistants, research associates, adjunct lecturers and lecturers with special responsibilities may only be appointed to conduct examinations under exceptional circumstances, when there is not enough qualified faculty personnel available to conduct examinations. - (2) Examinations held during the course of study are usually conducted by the teacher of the course in question. - (3) Observers must have sat the corresponding Bachelor's examination or equivalent. - (4) The candidate is permitted to propose an examiner for the Bachelor's examination; however, this does not constitute entitlement to be examined by a particular examiner. - (5) The chairperson of the examinations board ensures that candidates are given sufficient advance notice of examiners' names.